 Put the trivet in the pot and place the chicken on top.
-Close the lid, set the pressure release valve to sealing, hit the “Poultry” button, and set the timer for 22 minutes for a 3-lb chicken and 30 minutes for a 4-lb chicken.
-I’ve used the “Pressure Cook” or “Manual” button to cook this chicken as well and haven’t noticed a difference in the cooking quality of the chicken.
+Close the lid, set the pressure release valve to sealing, hit the "Poultry" button, and set the timer for 22 minutes for a 3-pound chicken and 30 minutes for a 4-pound chicken.
+I've used the "Pressure Cook" or "Manual" button to cook this chicken as well and haven't noticed a difference in the cooking quality of the chicken.

 Once the cooking cycle for the chicken completes, quick release the pressure.
 Using hot pads and the trivet, remove the chicken from the pot to a clean plate, keeping it on top of the trivet.
 Carefully add the potatoes to the broth and spread them evenly in one layer at the bottom of the pot with a spoon.
 Put the chicken back into the pot, resting the trivet directly on top of the layer of potatoes.

-Green beans: As previously mentioned, there isn’t much room for error when it comes to setting up the beans.
+As previously mentioned, there isn't much room for error when it comes to setting up the beans.
 To cook the beans en papillote or perhaps like MacGyver would, roll out about 1 foot of tin foil lengthwise onto a clean surface.
 Place the frozen beans onto the foil lengthwise with them generally facing the same direction, parallel to the foil.